Thorinair/Stardew-Profits/README.md

 # Stardew Profits
-Stardew Profits is a calculation and graphing tool designed to help the players of the popular game "Stardew Valley" to easily calculate anc compare their profits from planting different crops under different conditions.
+Stardew Profits is a calculation and graphing tool designed to help the players of the popular game "Stardew Valley" to easily calculate and compare their profits from planting different crops under different conditions.

 # Usage
 The tool is split up to two sections: graph box and options box.
 The options box lets the user quickly change the parameters which are then reflected on the graph.